[5 Nights / 6 Days]

 BEST TIME TO VISIT RAJASTHAN

 Summers last from April to June.
 The general temperature range during this time is from 24°c – 45°c.
 If you are visiting Rajasthan during this season make sure you head out to places like Mount Abu, Ranakpur or Kumbhalgarh as the weather here is comparatively pleasant than the other parts of the state and the views are truly incredible.
-It is best to go out sightseeing during summers at the early morning hours or during the late evening.
+It is best to go out sightseeing during summers in the early morning hours or during the late evening.

 BEST PLACES TO VISIT IN RAJASTHAN